juniorsundarCasual/TGT/vault/volume-2.chapter-080.md

 Jean sighed and confessed, "It's just...
 I'm scared...
 What if this doesn't work out?
 What will happen to father?"

-"Young miss should not preoccupy herself with such worries.
+"Young Miss should not preoccupy herself with such worries.
 Miss should remain hopeful because this slave firmly believes that miss is-"

 ""destined to soar through the heavens!""
 Jean and Josie said together.
 To that, Josie acted out of character and chuckled lightly which was met by a forced, yet apt smile by Jean.